sciyen/ResearchHelper/README.md

 7. And you should see the attached yellow block with standard citation format.
     ![](https://i.imgur.com/26mARED.png)

+## Steps to load plugin in official app website
+After [20.3.0 release](https://github.com/jgraph/drawio/commit/b5dfeb238369d664fb06a95e2179236b0e75f366), the author prohibited the load of third party plugin.
+And therefore, we need extra steps to bypass this checking.
+If you have better method to deal with this, please let me know, thanks.
+1. Press `F12` to open the dev tools, go to the `Source` tab, and open the file `top/app.diagrams.net/js/app.min.js`.
+Click the space left to the line number to add breakpoint at the beginning.
+2. Turn on the `disable-content-security` extension to disable CSR protection.
+3. Refresh the page.
+You should notice that the page halts during loading.
+4. Go to the `Console` tab in dev tools.
+Enter
+    ```
+    window.ALLOW_CUSTOM_PLUGINS = true
+    ```
+    and excute it.
+5. Resume the breakpoint.

 ## Get involved
 We are currently working on following subjects.
 Feel free to join us.
 - Developing the plugin for diagrams.net, please checkout to `feature/drawio_plugin` for more details